Fortune 50 Healthcare Company Uses bipp to Boost Business Intelligence Performance and Reduce Costs

 bipp developed a scorecard that tracked personnel and manufacturing KPIs at the company’s pharmaceuticals and medical devices division’s global plants.
 The project began with building dashboards for ten sites, which led to bipp building similar scorecards for other international sites.
 With Tableau, adding a new site might take two weeks, but bipp’s data model solution meant it could connect new data sources in less than two days.
 Today bipp’s scorecards support 130 locations, and it expects to support up to 200 in the next 12 months.

 To speed up analysis, the healthcare company’s medical devices subsidiary wanted to migrate a set of 90 inventory planning and order fulfillment dashboards from Tableau to bipp.
 Historically it had taken analysts two weeks to build a new dashboard from initial request to delivery.
 Using bipp’s bippLang data modeling approach, the company can now provide dashboards in days.
 In addition, because the dashboard used the bippDash language, end-users could create cross filters for use across their dashboards.
-This allowed the company’s planners to develop new sheets and dashboards without support from their technical team.
+This allowed the company’s planners to develop new reports and dashboards without support from their technical team.

 Quarterly Business Review Dashboards

 The customer’s senior management meets quarterly for a high-level review of key metrics, including quality control, speed of business, and cost to serve.
 They previously used Tableau to produce supporting dashboards, but this became cost-prohibitive as the data requirements grew. bipp analysts built 25 dashboards for executive quarterlies over two months in 2020.
 Key elements included working at the database level to improve dashboard efficiency and building a version-controlled commenting feature that allows executives to note irregularities, track root causes and recommend actions. bipp analysts continue to develop new dashboards as needed.